pabloinsente/pabloinsente.github.io/_posts/2020-04-19-intro-linear-algebra.md

 ---
-title: Introduction to Linear Algebra for Applied Machine Learning
+title: Introduction to Linear Algebra for Applied Machine Learning with Python
 published: true
 mathjax: true
 ---